m-gachet/conflict-resolution/README.md

 ## Title of my work

-This content was modified locally.
+This content was modified locally..